 Fixed interest rates – how do they compare?

 Fixed rates are typically much higher than floating rates, simply because you’re made to pay for the stability.
 However, due to the current increasing trend in floating rates, the gap is fast closing.

-At this point, you’re probably wondering: Why aren’t fixed rates rising?
+At this point, you’re probably wondering: Why aren’t fixed rates rising as fast?